bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

-# Building a Public TestNet Validator + Sentry
+# Building a Public Validator + Sentry

 [Back](../)

-## Building a Public TestNet Validator + Sentry
+## Building a Public Validator + Sentry

-For the following instructions, we will describe the steps to setup a validator or a sentry for the existing Public TestNet.
-Unless otherwise stated, the instruction step applies to both sentries and validators.
+For the following instructions, we will describe the steps to setup a validator or a sentry for the existing Public MainNet or TestNet.
+Unless otherwise stated, the instruction steps apply to both sentries and validators.

 1. Refer to previous documents for initializing the server, dev environments, and building the Bluzelle Curium applications.

+   **CRITICAL**: If you are building for the **MAIN NET**, ensure you have built curium using the "**mainnet**" target.

+   OR

-   **CRITICAL**: Ensure you have built curium using the "**testnet**" target.
+   **CRITICAL**: If you are building for the **TEST NET**, ensure you have built curium using the "**testnet**" target.

    Open incoming TCP port 26656 \(P2P\).
 Optionally, if you have sufficient firewall and packet filtering security \(to protect against DoS and DDoS attacks\), you may opt to also open up 26657 \(RPC\), and 1317 \(RESTful\).
 These two ports are only for the purposes of serving clients.
 If you have no such interest and do not want to deal with the security considerations, keep them closed.